dayna199524/Eternity-Holdings-Ltd./README.md

 - My Mentor for their helpful feedback and information provision.

 - Iris Smok, our Cohort Facilitator for providing such informative stand-ups and helpful resources.

+- My friends for helping me to test the responsiveness of the website across their devices.